On this page

 Complaints Committee for Pre-employment Medical Examinations (CKA)

 The Complaints Committee for Pre-employment Medical Examinations (CKA) is a committee of the Social and Economic Council of the Netherlands (Sociaal-Economische Raad, SER).
 It checks whether you adhere to the rules when you carry out medical examinations.
 Applicants, medical examiners, employers and works councils can submit their complaint to the complaints committee.
+The committee will issue a written decision within 6 weeks of receiving the complaint.

 Periodic occupational health medical examination

 You may be obliged to offer your staff a Periodic occupational health medical examination (Periodiek Arbeidsgezondheidskundig Onderzoek, PAGO) during their employment.
 A collective labour agreement (CAO) or any other regulations may require this.
 Unlike the pre-employment medical examination, participation in the periodic occupational health medical examination is voluntary.
+The rules around occupational health medical examinations can be found in the Working Conditions Decree Article 4.10 and 4.23.